momaki9/AthanPlus/README.md

 ## AthanPlus

 ## An athan application with notifications.
-Plus can read quarn and view tafseer for each verse!
+Plus can read Quran and view tafseer for each verse!